-Project IV: Battery for the Assessment of Auditory Sensori-motor and Timing abilities
+Project III: Battery for the Assessment of Auditory Sensori-motor and Timing abilities

 According to control theory, internal models play a decisive role in how our brain operates at an optimum level.
 By extracting sensory information from the environment and integrating it across domains, the brain is constantly updating its modus operandi, thereby using sensory resources as efficiently as possible.
 An essential prerequisite for this efficiency is the ability to form sensory predictions, which entails a repeatedly encountered stimulus to become less salient and thus, more predictable.
 With the extension of a well-established somatosensory model into the auditory domain, our focus lies on elucidating individual differences in auditory sensory prediction by using behavioral and neuroimaging techniques (EEG & fMRI).

 Project I: I predict, therefore I do not hallucinate: a new protocol for testing the neurocognitive underpinnings of auditory hallucinations

 Project II: Sensory gating and executive control: two sides of the same coin in non-clinical voice hearing?